 Introduction

-Tracheoesophageal fistula (TEF) is one of the most common congenital anomalies in major pediatric surgical centers.
+Tracheoesophageal fistula (TEF) is 1 of the most common congenital anomalies in major pediatric surgical centers.
 Infants with a TEF classically present with respiratory distress, feeding difficulties, choking, and risk for aspiration.
 TEF is most commonly associated with other congenital anomalies, particularly cardiac defects.
 Esophageal atresia is a related congenital malformation with a similar presentation to TEF and can occur with or without a fistula.

 Etiology